 Using a daily dose of 1 to 6 grams (1 tsp = 2.6 grams), ground cinnamon has been found to help lower blood sugar in several studies.

 But more impressive is cinnamon’s methylhydroxychalcone polymer (MHCP).
 It’s a naturally occurring compound believed to mimic insulin.

-It has been said that cinnamon is good for diabetics (as well as non-diabetics) because it may improve insulin sensitivity (3) (4).
 Not only are the effects said to be immediate, but they appear to be sustained for up to 12 hours after eating cinnamon (5).